Ir al contenido principal

 5. Advocate for stronger privacy protections, accountability, and transparency.

 Asking “Who’s watching us?” is not an overreaction, it is a necessary act of awareness.
-In a data-driven society, understanding and controlling how our personal information is collected, shared, and potentially abused is essential for our security.
-Awareness does not eliminate the risks, but it empowers us to make informed choices and to challenge systems that too often operate without our full knowledge or consent.
+Cyber security awareness does not eliminate the risks, but it empowers us to make informed choices and to challenge systems that operate without our full knowledge or consent.

 If you are interested in getting to know how to protect your information in social networks, you may read this article: The risks of sharing personal information with social network companies.